AZGFD Heritage K-12 Small Grant Program

 - has developed a unique, inquiry-based field trip to take place on one of the many public lands in Arizona and needs money to off-set some of those costs.

 The next application window will open in July 2021 and will be due by September 1.
-Any applications received after this deadline may be eligible for additional scoring rounds after May 1, if money is available.
+Any applications received after that deadline may be eligible for an additional scoring round in January, if money is available.

 Check out the links below for full grant rules including detailed eligibility requirements and the rubric.